 I truly hope you all love this super easy Watermelon Lemon Mint Popsicle Recipe!
 It sure doesn't hurt that these popsicles are naturally vegan, gluten-free, free of added sugar, and SO refreshing.
 Enjoy this sweet & easy Summer treat!

-- 5 ½ cups watermelon (about 770 grams, chop into squares before measuring)
+- 5 ½ cups watermelon chop into squares before measuring

-- ⅓ cup freshly squeezed lemon juice (79 ml, about 2 large lemons or 3 small lemons juiced)
+- ⅓ cup freshly squeezed lemon juice about 2 large lemons or 3 small lemons juiced

-- 1 Tbsp lemon zest (6 grams, zest of 1 large lemon or 2 small)
+- 1 tablespoon lemon zest zest of 1 large lemon or 2 small

 - Cut the watermelon and zest and juice the lemons.
 Then, add the watermelon, lemon juice, lemon zest, and mint leaves to a blender and blend together until smooth.

 - Pour the watermelon popsicle mixture into a popsicle mold filling each mold until there is 1-inch of space left on the top of the mold.
 Then, add in the popsicle sticks.
 Add the mold to the freezer for 6-12 hours until frozen through.

 - Remove the mold from the freezer and gently run a butter knife along the edges of the mold to loosen the popsicles.
 Once the popsicles have been removed enjoy immediately as they will melt fast.
 Enjoy!

 - Leftover popsicles can be stored in a closed container in the freezer between sheets of parchment paper for 2 months.
 It's important that none of the popsicles are touching and that there is parchment paper on the top and bottom of the container to prevent freezer burn.

 - If watermelon is not that sweet, 2 Tbsp- ¼ cup honey or agave can be added to the popsicle mixture to sweeten.